caseyg/awesome/TOPICS.md

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [aidenybai/react-scan](https://github.com/aidenybai/react-scan) - Scan for React performance issues and eliminate slow renders in your app
+*   [aidenybai/react-scan](https://github.com/aidenybai/react-scan) - Scan and fix React performance issues

 *   [giscus/giscus](https://github.com/giscus/giscus) - A commenting system powered by GitHub Discussions. :octocat: :speech\_balloon: :gem: